Eden Cemetery (Collingdale, Pennsylvania)

-Eden Cemetery is a historic African-American cemetery located in Collingdale, Pennsylvania.
+Eden Cemetery is a historic African-American cemetery located in Collingdale, Pennsylvania, United States.
 It was established June 20, 1902, and is the oldest existing black owned cemetery in the United States.
 The cemetery covers about 53 acres and contains approximately 93,000 burials.

 History

 Jerome Bacon, an instructor at the Institute for Colored Youth (the precursor to Cheyney University), led efforts to create a cemetery for African-Americans who had been buried in cemeteries in Philadelphia that were being condemned by the city in the early 20th century.
 The cemeteries included Lebanon Cemetery (condemned in 1899 – closed in 1903), the Olive Graveyard (closed in 1923), the Stephen Smith Home for the Aged and Infirm Colored Person's Burial Ground and the First African Baptist Church Burial Grounds.
 The bodies buried in these cemeteries were disinterred and re-interred at Eden Cemetery.
 The oldest reburial in the cemetery is from 1721.

-After litigation from Collingdale, Pennsylvania opposing the creation of an African-American cemetery in the township, a charter for the creation of Eden Cemetery was granted by Pennsylvania on June 20, 1902.
+After litigation from Collingdale opposing the creation of an African-American cemetery in the township, a charter for the creation of Eden Cemetery was granted by Pennsylvania on June 20, 1902.
 Fifty-three acres of land previously part of Bartram Farms were selected for the creation of the cemetery.

 The first meeting of the cemetery charter committee was held on August 9, 1902, and included prominent members of Philadelphia's black community in the following roles: